Saptarshi-108/Coeus-AI-HR-assistant/README.md

 - **Smart Interview Scheduling**
   Handles multi-party calendar conflicts, availability detection, and automated reminders.

-- **AI-Driven Candidate Communication**
-  Drafts custom emails and messages for rejections, interviews, follow-ups, and offers.

 - **Policy Query Bot**
   Answers questions on company policies, benefits, leaves, and more through natural language.

-- **AI-Powered HR Chat Companion**
-  For day-to-day operations like document drafts, announcements, reminders, and more.

----

-## ⚠️ Status

-**NOT COMPLETED — UNDER CONSTRUCTION**

-This repository is currently in active development.
-Several modules are being prototyped, and the project is expected to evolve rapidly.
-Expect missing features, stubs, and incomplete integrations.

 ---